 In terms of true Australian brass bands, the main one that is spoken about is the ‘Australian Commonwealth Band’ which was conducted by the great Albert H. Baile on two world tours – but more will be talked about this band in the next section (Sharp, 1993).
-However, preceding the ‘Australian Commonwealth Band’ was another ensemble which was known as the ‘Australian Imperial Band’ (AIB), formed by Mr W. M. Partington in 1924 (“AUSTRALIAN IMPERIAL BAND.,” 1924).
-Mr Partington is mentioned in some references – he did conduct the Ballarat City Band from 1909-1910 (Pattie, 2010).
-However, he is not really noted amongst some of the more famous bandsmen of this time.
+However, preceding the ‘Australian Commonwealth Band’ was another ensemble which was known as the ‘Australian Imperial Band’ (AIB), formed by Mr. W. M. Partington in 1924 (“AUSTRALIAN IMPERIAL BAND.,” 1924).
+Mr. Partington is mentioned in some references – he did conduct the Ballarat City Band from 1909-1910 and numerous other bands (Pattie, 2010).
 That did not stop certain newspapers like the Ballarat Star waxing lyrical about his musical and organisational abilities (“AUSTRALIAN IMPERIAL BAND COMING.,” 1924).
 Nevertheless, it is evident that in much later years he managed to form a true National band and while it seems he never took the band to England, he did take it on tour throughout Australia.

 1924 was an interesting year for Australian bands.
 Perhaps the most notable event was the tour of the Newcastle Steelworks Band to England where it achieved astounding success in competition under the baton of Albert H. Baile (Greaves & Earl, 2001).
-Other bands wanted to emulate this success and the newly formed AIB was no exception.
-Hindsight can tell us that this was a noble ideal, and certainly the AIB tried to raise money over the months of their tour to fund this aim.
+The AIB had wanted to go to England to compete but were unable to make the trip due to a lack of funds.
+The Newcastle Steelworks Band then went in their place (Cameron, 2020).
 We see in an article from the Daily Telegraph in June 1924 that there was an amount of work going on to try and secure more funds:

 The Australian Commonwealth Band: